Training structure

 Faculty of Science

-Seismic reflection is widely used in exploration, both at sea and on land, regardless of the geological context.
-Although it was initially developed by the oil industry, it is now used by industry (oil and mining) as well as by research and design offices.
+Reflection seismics are widely used in exploration, both offshore and onshore, regardless of the geological context.
+Although initially developed by the oil industry, they are now used by industry (oil and mining) as well as by research and design offices.
 It can be deployed to image the subsurface on both a local and regional scale.
-Students will therefore learn to interpret the sedimentary, structural and fluid objects identified on the 2D and 3D seismic profiles.
-Particular attention will be paid to the resolution of the interpretation according to the initial data.
+Students will therefore learn to interpret sedimentary, structural, and fluid features identified on 2D and 3D seismic profiles.
+Particular attention will be paid to the resolution of the interpretation based on the initial data.

 Admission